EliteFarmers/Bot/COMMANDS.md

 ---
 ### /fortune
-View your estimated fortune to see what you can do to improve!
+View your estimated fortune to see what you can do to improve.

 **Usage:** `/fortune` `(player): <ign>` `(profile): <name>`